| The various areas of

 Upon finishing a BA in mathematics at California State

-Beach, I joined a research project (the Urban Disorder
+University, Long Beach, I joined a research project (the

-was investigating the internal dynamics of the large scale
+internal dynamics of the large scale urban race riots in

 for background and a short description of the results of

-in the section titled "Temporal and Spatial Variation."
+this project in the section titled "Temporal and Spatial

 - Burbeck, W. J. Raine, M. J. Abudu Stark.
 The